Readit News logoReadit News

 I remember that now when someone pronounces something as it’s spelled.
 They’ve likely been studying by actually reading something, and there’s nothing wrong with that.

-noahjk · 5 months ago
+noahjk · a year ago

 One of our friends has a great one - they (husband and wife) both say "Carry-catcher".
 For example: "Man, that portrait looks more like a carry-catcher!"